-In sum, under mature process conditions developers experienced themselves more strongly connected in their communities; but the effect was sometimes undermined by conflicting interests.
-Process-mature organizations drew developers into collaborative efforts to define and refine their rules; but managers struggled to preserve this participation against the temptations of coercion.
-A more mature process augmented both differentiation and integration efforts, and as a result, developers saw themselves as part of a larger, more complex, and more interdependent endeavor, one that was often, but not always, collaborative in nature.
+In sum, the effect of more mature process on the division of labor was to increase both differentiation and integration efforts.
+As a result, developers saw themselves as part of a larger, more complex, and more interdependent endeavor - one that was often, but not always, collaborative in nature.